Fallout Amazon series: Cast, story, leaked set pictures, more

 Given that the games only hit true mainstream popularity from Fallout 3 onwards, it’s a safe bet to assume that it’s the latter-day material they will be most keen to adapt.
 With some easter eggs for OG fans, of course.

 We already know that locations such as the Super Dart Mart will appear too, as set photos exclusively revealed by Collider showcase the iconic grocery store.
+Amazon has also revealed that part of the series will take place in Vault 33, located in Los Angeles.

 Based on the short teaser they shared back in July, it does appear they will be staying faithful to Fallout’s signature aesthetic.
 The contrast of 1950s American optimism against the post-nuclear devastation seen in the world is what makes the games special, so let’s hope they double down on it with the show.

-However, the series won’t be a direct adpatation of the games.
+However, the series won’t be a direct adaptation of the games.
 Todd Howard stated on a recent Podcast, “When people wanted to make it a movie, they wanted to tell the story of Fallout 3 or tell the story of Fallout 4.”

 “For this, it was ‘Let’s do something that exists in the world of Fallout.’
 It’s not retelling a game’s story.
 It’s basically an area of the map and like, Let’s tell a story here that fits in the world we built and doesn’t break any of the rules.
 It can reference things in the games, but isn’t a retelling of the games.
 It exists in the same world, but it’s its own unique thing, so it adds to it.”

 This new Fallout series is in development at Amazon Studios, meaning it’s most likely to drop on Amazon Prime Video when it finally launches.
-All you’ll need is a valid Prime subscription and you can binge to your heart’s content.
+All you’ll need is a valid Prime subscription, and you can binge to your heart’s content.

 Alongside the announcement teaser, Amazon confirmed that Kilter Films is heading up production on the live-action adaption.
 Meanwhile, Todd Howard for Bethesda Game Studios and James Altman for Bethesda Softworks, who helped deliver the main series of games, will serve as executive producers.